Sales: 312-922-9035

 The European Parliament introduced draft legislation that will simplify the issuance process of work and residence permits for third-country nationals.
 The legislation aims to introduce the following changes:

-• Faster decision times: Decisions on single permit work and residence permits will be set to 90 days.
-Currently, the decision time varies and can take up to four months.
-In addition, the time will be shortened to 45 days for applicants who are selected through an EU talent partnership or for those who already hold a single permit issued in another EU country.
+• Faster decision times: The proposal aims to reduce decision timelines to 90 days.
+Currently, work permit decisions take up to four months or more.
+In addition, a 45-day timeline is proposed for applicants who are selected through an EU talent partnership or those already holding a single permit issued in a different EU country.

-• Changing employers and expanding permit validity: The committee will aim to expand the validity of the single permit for up to nine months while the permit holder is unemployed.
+• Changing employers and expanding permit validity: The committee aims to expand the validity of the single permit for up to nine months while the permit holder is unemployed.

 What are the Changes?